Go to page content

 Wear your smile with confidence and your quirks become assets.

-Of course, you don’t have to jump straight into treatment if you’re not ready.
-For now, focus on developing consistent oral hygiene habits to keep your teeth healthy and clean.
-They may not appear pearly-white and perfectly proportional right now, but healthiness always trumps aesthetic perfection.
+Focus on developing consistent oral hygiene habits to keep your teeth healthy and clean.
+They may not appear pearly white and perfectly proportional right now, but great oral health always trumps aesthetic perfection.
 Here are some tips:

 • Brush at least twice a day.